Numeric Types

 selects the maximum precision of 38 and a scale of 0.

-The type propagation rules for arithmetic operations with numerics never
+The type propagation rules for arithmetic operations with numerics often

-result will fit into the result type.
-This may lead to undesired growth
+lead to larger precision and scale in the result type.
+This may lead to

-of both scale and precision, especially when chaining multiple
+undesired growth of both scale and precision, especially when chaining

-arithmetic operations.
-Large scale might be undesirable because it takes
+multiple arithmetic operations.
+Large scale might be undesirable because

-away from the digits in front of the decimal point, potentially leading
+it takes away from the digits in front of the decimal point, potentially

-to overflow errors.
-Large precision might also be undesirable because
+leading to overflow errors.
+Large precision might also be undesirable

-slow down processing.
-To avoid this, explicit casts to the desired scale
+which may slow down processing.
+To avoid this, explicit casts to the

-and precision can be added throughout a query.
+desired scale and precision can be added throughout a query.
+The resulting

 Arithmetic operations between a NUMERIC(p1,s1)